 Comprehensive prenatal care is the foundation for a safe homebirth.
 Clinical evaluation, including routine examinations and lab work, confirm that you stay within the low-risk category throughout your pregnancy.
-All care is holistic, incorporating each individual’s needs and wants.
-Family and friends are welcome to participate in care as each client desires.
+All care is holistic, incorporating your unique needs and desires.
+Family and friends are welcome to participate in care at your comfort level.
 If you feel uncomfortable or otherwise unable to birth at home, BirthRoot offers prenatal and postpartum care, with transfer of records to the provider of your choice at a mutually agreed upon date.
-This is an excellent option if you desire the personalized, holistic prenatal and postpartum care that BirthRoot offers but, for whatever reason, cannot give birth in your home.
+This is an excellent option if you desire the personalized, holistic prenatal and postpartum care that I provide but, for whatever reason, cannot give birth in your home.

 - Initial prenatal visit includes a review of your medical and social history, complete physical exam with pap smear (if needed), and a blood draw for prenatal lab work.